aws-samples/eks-blueprints-for-terraform-workshop/content/040_advanced/010_hub_and_spoke/040_project/010-create-project.md

 :::
 <!-- prettier-ignore-end -->

-- Line 16: Projects are installed on the hub cluster and not on the spoke clusters
+- Line 16: Projects are installed on the hub cluster, not on the spoke clusters
 - Line 20: Argo CD projects are created using a helm chart that installs the project from `argoproject`
 - Line 25: Iterates through all workload folders under the config/workload folder
 - Line 44: Contains project values for each workload
-- Line 46,47: Replaces sourceRepos value with the git workload url (See Line 7 below in the project-values.yaml)
+- Lines 46-47: Replaces sourceRepos value with the git workload url (See Line 7 below in the project-values.yaml)

 ### 2. Create Project Values

-Let's create the webstore project values.
+Now, let's create the webstore project values.

 ![project-values](/static/images/project-values.jpg)

 The following helm values file contains source repositories, destinations, and allowed resources for the webstore workload.
-Some values are commented for use in upcoming chapters.
+Some values are commented out for use in upcoming chapters.

 ```bash
 mkdir -p $GITOPS_DIR/platform/config/workload/webstore/project